iterative/dvc.org/static/docs/commands-reference/import-url.md

 imported, while `out` is used to specify the (path and) name of the imported data file or directory in the workspace.

-DVC supports several types of (local or) remote locations:
+DVC supports several types of (local or) remote locations (protocols):

 | Type     | Discussion                                              | URL format                                 |
 | -------- | ------------------------------------------------------- | ------------------------------------------ |